How having an automated and streamlined payment process increases customer satisfaction

 How ArtTech Will Drive the Integrated Economy

 The typical workflow of the integrated system includes a number of basic steps art industry professionals need to follow in order to comply with laws and handle sales and payments.
 These steps include know your customer (KYC) verifications of bank account numbers, customer risk assessments to ensure a collector complies with AML laws, sending out invoices, confirming, collecting, and receiving wire transfers, and shipping art.

 It’s all a little dizzying, involving at least seven steps.
 Along the way, any number of errors can be made, and the process can take weeks, or even months.

 ARTERNAL’s all-in-one compliance system removes human error from these operational processes.
 Enormous volumes of ArtTech data can be used, but efficiently.
 Invoices are still sent, and the process is completely automated.
 The compliance, payments, and transactions processes are also fully automated.
 This automation is key as it provides ease of mind and better workflow for your art business.

 Having automated and streamlined offers, transactions, and payment processes increases customer satisfaction by making their buyer’s journey smoother and safer.
 This not only grows your reputation in the market, but it helps you retain clients.
 Our lives revolve around data — but it is within our power to command it.

-Are you ready to use ArtTech with integrity and be a part of the integrated economy?
+Ready to use ArtTech with integrity and be a part of the integrated economy?
 ARTERNAL is here to help.